dtcenter/METplus/docs/Users_Guide/installation.rst

 several operational and research high performance computing platforms, including those at NCAR, NOAA, and other community machines.
 Pre-built METplus images on DockerHub are also provided.
+See :ref:`metplus-docker` for information on running METplus using Docker.

 Programming/scripting languages
 ===============================